atreides1/starshine-writing-app/README.md

 (todo: export to word, layout)

-nice to have: wc, export to html, delete indiv sections, editable tabs
+nice to have: wc, delete indiv sections, editable tabs